crazybber/rustlings-starter/README.md

 # rust-starter

-a rust starter by example
+a rust starter,learning by example, based on rustlings.

+## instructions

+all examples go on windows 10 x64 in vscode